 The Good: Much like every issue of this “Mentors” story arc Batman: The Adventures Continue #6 concluded Deathstroke’s introductory story with a whimper.
 Rather than provided Deathstroke a strong introduction to the DC Animated Universe the iconic DC Comics villain was nothing more than a forgettable antagonist.
-Its unfortunate because there was so much potential with Deathstroke joining Batman’s set of Rogues in the DCAU.
+It is unfortunate because there was so much potential with Deathstroke joining Batman’s set of Rogues in the DCAU.

 Now before getting more into that, not everything about Batman: The Adventures Continue #6 was bad.
 If there is one thing this issue got over was the fact that no one is better than Batman when he is prepared.
 Even though he didn’t have all the details about Deathstroke’s scheme it was clear there wasn’t a moment that Batman wasn’t going to win.
-This is very much in line with how at this point in Batman’s career that he is trying to outthink his foes rather than just defeating them in a straight up battle.
+This is very much in line with how at this point in Batman’s career that he is trying to outthink his foes rather than just defeating them in a straight-up battle.
 We even see that with how Deathstroke did keep Batman on his toes during their fight.

 It’s also interesting to see how this entire arc shows us more of the division between Batman and his partners.
 Batman has clearly pulled back on allowing Batgirl and Robin from helping him on the field.
-The telephone call Tim and Barbara have point to that being the case at the moment.
+The telephone call Tim and Barbara have pointed to that being the case at the moment.
 It does move us more into how Batman is becoming even more of a loner as we get into close to around when the events of the Return of the Joker flashback happens.
-Batman: The Adventures Continue #6 sows’ more seeds for the greater loner mentality Bruce will have in the future.
+Batman: The Adventures Continue #6 sows more seeds for the greater loner mentality Bruce will have in the future.

 The Bad: Batman: The Adventures Continue #6 drops the ball with how Deathstroke’s story concluded.
 From the time the character was introduced to his defeat in this character Burnett and Dini never got over how dangerous he was.
 There was no point in the “Mentors” story that Slade Wilson came across as a major threat.
 Even in the staged Firefly fight in the previous issue didn’t give Slade a badass assassin aura as Deathstroke.

 The failure to properly develop Slade as a threat in previous issues was the biggest problem Batman: The Adventures Continue #6 faced.
 And we see how Slade really had no plan other than using his sidekick, Sunny, as Firefly to briefly distract Batman.
 The problem with that is we already saw how easily Batman was able to take down Sunny’s Firefly in the previous issue.
 Her being taken down quickly came as no surprise.
-Which is just disappointing because Burnett and Dini should’ve done a better job developing Sunny to be someone who is skilled like Robin, possibly being the DCAU’s version of Rose Wilson.
+This is just disappointing because Burnett and Dini should’ve done a better job developing Sunny to be someone who is skilled like Robin, possibly being the DCAU’s version of Rose Wilson.

 But the lack of development for the Sunny character just further highlighted how poorly developed Deathstroke was in general.
 For all the boasting Burnett and Dini had Slade make to Lex Luthor about having the ultimate plan to kill Batman that was never a reality.
 With how easily the Batman Family defeated Deathstroke it just seemed that Slade had no plan other than using a special energy sword.
-That is all too bad since Deathstroke could’ve been set-up as intriguing new villain for the DCAU that this series could use in the long-term.
-But after this showing there is no desire to see this version of Deathstroke again.
+That is all too bad since Deathstroke could’ve been set-up as an intriguing new villain for the DCAU that this series could use in the long-term.
+But after this showing, there is no desire to see this version of Deathstroke again.

 All the problems with Deathstroke’s arc made the whole story with Jason Todd being the Batman Family stalker even less interesting.
 This storyline with the DCAU Jason Todd stalking the Batman Family has failed to capture any interest.
-Burnett and Dini are simply relying on Batman fans knowledge of who Jason Todd is in the main DC Universe continuity.
-There is zero connection to this version of the character, which makes the DCAU Jason Todd nothing more than a one dimensional character.
+Burnett and Dini are simply relying on Batman fans’ knowledge of who Jason Todd is in the main DC Universe continuity.
+There is zero connection to this version of the character, which makes the DCAU Jason Todd nothing more than a one-dimensional character.